KNZR (AM)

 KNZR (1560 kHz) is a commercial AM radio station in Bakersfield, California.
-It is owned by Alpha Media and airs a talk radio format, which is simulcast on sister station 97.7 KNZR-FM.
-The studios and offices are on Pegasus Drive in Bakersfield.
+It is owned by Connoisseur Media and airs a conservative talk radio format.
+Its studios and offices are on Pegasus Drive in Bakersfield.

-KNZR broadcasts with 25,000 watts of power by day and 10,000 watts at night, using a three-tower array directional antenna after sunset.
-KNZR is designated by the Federal Communications Commission (FCC) as a clear channel, Class A radio station.
-At night, with a good radio, it can be picked up around many parts of California and other Western states.
-It shares Class A status on AM 1560 with WFME in New York City.
-The transmitter is on Artimus Court in Bakersfield.
+KNZR broadcasts with 25,000 watts of power by day and 10,000 watts at night from its transmitter on Artimus Court in Bakersfield.
+It uses a directional antenna with a three-tower array after sunset.
+KNZR is designated by the Federal Communications Commission (FCC) as a clear channel radio station, sharing Class A status on 1560 AM with WFME in New York City.